This page will discuss containers and container images, as well as their use in operations and solution development.

 it starts a container with that image name and digest specified.
 Specifying an image by digest

-fixes the code that you run so that a change at the registry cannot lead to that mix of versions.
+pins the code that you run so that a change at the registry cannot lead to that mix of versions.

 There are third-party admission controllers

-that mutate Pods (and pod templates) when they are created, so that the
+that mutate Pods (and PodTemplates) when they are created, so that the

 running workload is defined based on an image digest rather than a tag.